 Liquidity Management - The purpose of liquidity management is to ensure there is sufficient cash to meet all financial commitments and obligations as they become due.
 The liquidity requirements of Atlas' business have been met primarily by funds generated from operations, asset maturities and income and other returns received on securities.
-Cash provided from these sources is used primarily for payment of claims and operating expenses.
+Cash provided from these sources is used primarily for payment of claims, commissions and general expenses.
 Atlas may also use cash provided from these sources to repurchase common shares in open market transactions under the new Share Repurchase Program.

 As a holding company, Atlas may derive cash from its subsidiaries generally in the form of dividends and in the future may charge management fees to the extent allowed by statute or other regulatory approval requirements to meet its obligations.
-The Insurance Subsidiaries fund their obligations primarily through premium and investment income and maturities in their securities portfolio.
+The Insurance Subsidiaries fund their obligations primarily through premiums collected, investment income and proceeds from the sales and maturity of investments and capital contributions from their parents.
 Refer also to the discussion above in the 'Investments Overview and Strategy' section.
 The Insurance Subsidiaries require regulatory approval for the return of capital and, in certain circumstances, payment of dividends.
 In the event that dividends and management fees available to the holding company are inadequate to service its obligations, the holding company would need to raise capital, sell assets or incur debt obligations.